-Ethan Wood is an attorney with Gray Reed & McGraw and has experience with natural resources law, lease and contract negotiations, title opinions, regulatory compliance and surface use law, and has practices in Texas, New Mexico, Ohio, Pennsylvania and Oklahoma.
-He earned a B.A. from Southern Methodist University and a J.D. from SMU's Dedman School of Law.
+Ethan Wood has significant experience with natural resources law, lease and contract negotiations, title opinions, regulatory compliance, and environmental and surface use.
+He also has extensive knowledge and proficiency with oil and gas law in multiple jurisdictions, including Texas, New Mexico, Ohio, Pennsylvania, and Oklahoma.
+Before starting his law practice, Ethan was an independent petroleum landman.
+Ethan earned his B.A, summa cum laude, from Southern Methodist University and his J.D., cum laude, from Southern Methodist University Dedman School of Law.